cncf/tag-security/community/assessments/README.md

-* If you are interested in a TSSA for your project and you are willing to volunteer as [project lead](guide/project-lead.md) or you are a TAG-Security member and want to recommend a project to assess, please [file an issue](https://github.com/cncf/tag-security/issues/new?template=joint-assessment.md)
+* If you are interested in a TSSA for your project and you are willing to volunteer as [project lead](guide/project-lead.md) or you are a TAG-Security and Compliance member and want to recommend a project to assess, please [file an issue](https://github.com/cncf/tag-security/issues/new?template=joint-assessment.md)

 See the [TSSA guide](guide) for more details.
 To understand how we